Psychiatric issues, such as delusions and hallucinations, are common after head injury, especially in the early stages

+- Olfactory hallucinations.
 Finally, some hallucinations cause you to smell odors that don’t actually exist, usually an unpleasant odor.
 Again this type is most common in epilepsy patients.

 How to Help Someone Experiencing a Hallucination After Head Injury

 Hallucinations after head injury can be intense and frightening.
-Here are some ways you can help a person experiencing one.
+Here are some ways loved ones can help a patient experiencing a hallucination:

 - Stay calm, and don’t react.
-Sometimes what the person says they see or hear might sound funny to you, but it feels real to them.
+Sometimes what the person says they see or hear might sound strange, but it feels real to them.
 Don’t laugh at or embarrass them.
 Take them seriously.

 - Normalize the hallucination.
-Helping the person understand the reason why they are hallucinating can sometimes calm them down.
-Don’t make them feel crazy, but explain that what they are experiencing is probably caused by a flare up in the part of their brain that controls vision or hearing.
+Helping the person understand the reason they are hallucinating can sometimes calm them down.
+Don’t make them feel crazy, but explain that what they are experiencing is probably caused by a flare-up in the part of their brain that controls vision or hearing.

 - Suggest coping strategies.
 If that doesn’t work, you can suggest coping strategies.
 Reading out loud, listening to music, and humming are all tricks that cognitive therapists recommend patients to do to quiet voices in their heads.